 Tenderfeet School (Dagoretti/Nairobi)

 The Tenderfeet School is in Dagoretti, Nairobi.
-Located in the outskirt area of Kibera, known as the largest informal settlement in Africa, most likely the world.
+Located in the outskirt area of Kibera, known as the largest informal settlement in Africa.
 Tenderfeet offers education for elementary and primary school levels.
 The children are between 2 and 15 years young and the school takes care of 200 students currently, most of them are orphans from Kibera.
 20 children out of the 200 reside within the school premises.
 The school finances itself solely through donations and private fundings.

 Values through JUAMII:

-Benefits for the children: The usage of solar energy will not only enable and improve the studying possibilities and habits in the evening and early mornings but moreover will transform the daily life of the children into a more positive and learning atmosphere.
-Especially important is the storage of food and prescription medicines for the children in cool and dry places like storage rooms or fridges.
+Benefits for the children: The usage of solar energy does not only enable and improve the studying possibilities and habits in the evening and early mornings but moreover will transform the daily life of the children into a more positive and learning atmosphere.
+Especially important is the storage of food and prescription medicines for the children in cool and dry places like storage rooms and fridges.

 Bethlehem Community Center (Soweto/Nairobi)